Jethro Wood

 Jethro Wood (March 16, 1774 – 1834) was the inventor of a cast-iron moldboard plow with replaceable parts, the first commercially successful iron moldboard plow.
 His invention accelerated the development of American agriculture in the antebellum period.
+By simplifying and strengthening the plow design and adding interchangeable parts, Wood's plow broadened accessibility and eased replacements of plows in 19th century America.
+Wood was also responsible for notable changes in early American patent laws following patent infringements on his plow design.

 Early life

-Wood was born either in Dartmouth, Massachusetts or in Washington County, New York.
+Jethro Wood was born on March 16, 1774 in Dartmouth, Massachusetts.
 His parents were John Wood and Dinah Hussey.
-His family was Quaker, and Wood remained Quaker throughout his life, but was not particularly doctrinaire.
+His family was Quaker, both of his parents being a part of the Society of Friends, and Wood remained Quaker throughout his life, but was not particularly doctrinaire.
+He was born as the only son alongside five or six sisters.
+His family was from relative wealth, his father being an early settler to the area and having established himself as one of the community's leaders, he was afforded a generous education accompanied with a library and workshop with which to feed his passion.

 According to one account of Wood's childhood:

 Once, while still very young, he had shaped a small plow out of metal, not dissimilar to the model which was later to form the basis for modern agriculture.
 But not satisfied with the mere making of it, and wishing to see it in operation, he fashioned a harness of corresponding size and fastened the family cat to his plow.
 The protests of the cat attracted the immediate attention of paternal authority, and the future inventor was soundly thrashed for his precocity.

+It was in his youth when Wood would first begin his correspondence with Thomas Jefferson regarding their innovations, designs, and progress in new plows.
+Upon his father's death, Wood inherited a small fortune with which he would pursue his inventions and patents.

+Adulthood

-Wood spent his adult life in Cayuga County, New York, in the vicinity of Scipio.
+Wood spent his adult life in Cayuga County, New York, near Scipio.
 On January 1, 1793, Wood married Sylvia Howland of White Creek, New York; they had six children together.
+Following the lead of his parents, Wood would join the Society of Friends, becoming a consistent member.